ThiagoSchetini/manjaro-architect-guide/README.md

 Let's do a basic stress and stability test.
 Observe for some minutes the cpu and gpu temps:

-	CPU and GPU should not be Higher than 90C
+	CPU 80C is acceptable
+	GPU depends a lot, but if it is below 90 is acceptable

 Open psensor and use it to monitor: